 This mental reset is especially important for sleep, which is your body’s prime time for repair.
 Creating a solid pre-sleep routine free from screens can significantly improve your sleep quality.
 Try spending five minutes before bed focusing on slow, deep breaths.
 This simple act can quiet your nervous system, helping you fall asleep faster and wake up feeling more refreshed and recharged.

-How Natural Pain Relief Supports Your Recovery
+How Natural Relief Can Support Your Mountain Recovery

 After pushing your body on the trail or slopes, your muscles and joints deserve some attention.
 While things like stretching and nutrition are foundational, topical treatments can offer targeted support right where you need it most.
 Think of them as a valuable tool in your recovery toolkit, helping you manage the aches and stiffness that come with an active mountain lifestyle.
 Applying a balm or lotion can be a simple, effective step in your post-activity ritual, helping you feel ready for your next adventure.